akullpp/generator-react/README.md

 - concurrently
 - editorconfig
-- eslint with Airbnb
+- eslint according to Airbnb styleguide
-- husky
+- husky with lint-staged and pretty-quick
 - prettier
-- react-testing-library
+- react-testing-library with jest-dom